 Michelle Obama Tells The Story Of 'Becoming' Herself — And The Struggle To Hang On

 In her new book, Becoming, former first lady Michelle Obama writes about the profound frustration of being misunderstood — of being pegged as an "angry black woman."
-She writes about the discomfort of being a hyper-accomplished woman only recognized through her connection to a powerful man.
+She writes about the discomfort of being a hyperaccomplished woman only recognized through her connection to a powerful man.
 She writes about the power in telling one's own story, on one's own terms.

 So it's perhaps a cruel irony that the first headlines about Obama's book have been about her anger at Trump.
-And that's because Trump, and Obama's accompanying contempt towards him, occupies a minuscule sliver of this memoir — a handful of pages, most of them toward the very end.
+And that's because Trump, and Obama's accompanying contempt toward him, occupies a minuscule sliver of this memoir — a handful of pages, most of them toward the very end.

 In fact, it's probably unfair to have mentioned him in the second paragraph of this review.
 Actually, let's just start this whole thing over.